lung-sta/EEE4022S_2025_MBSLUN011/README.md

 Robust image processing for accurate laser line detection.
 3D triangulation to reconstruct surface topography.
 The resulting 3D data enables:
-Quantitative analysis of erosion severity
+- Quantitative analysis of erosion severity

-Comparison across resolutions and laser types
+- Comparison across resolutions and laser types

-Use in predictive maintenance and blade surface modeling
+- Use in predictive maintenance and blade surface modelling